Home » Oldmasters Museum in Brussels: the Museum of Flemish Painting

 0 comments

-The Oldmasters Museum exhibit in Brussels
+About the Oldmasters Museum in Brussels

-The Oldmasters Museum is part of the system of the Royal Museums of Fine Arts of Belgium, like the Magritte Museum and the Fin de Siècle Museum.
+The Oldmasters Museum is part of the system of the Royal Museums of Fine Arts of Belgium, like the Magritte Museum and the Fin-de-Siècle Museum.
 They are all located in the same building in the centre of Brussels.
 Each of these museums specialises in a different type of art.

 PLAN YOUR TRIP TO BRUSSELS